How much doest it cost to make an app like uber

 B) What is the business vertical you are trying to target?

-Is it a taxi/limo business or an On-Demand platform designed for some other vertical?
-When you are trying to find a solution to help your existing taxi/limo business with an Uber like experience, there are many companies providing white label solutions.
+Is it a taxi app like uber business or an On-Demand platform designed for some other vertical?
+When you are trying to find a solution to help your existing taxi/limo business with an Uber like application development experience, there are many companies providing white label solutions.
 When you start going broader to say, ground transportation (shuttle/event/hailing solutions directed at children/senior citizens/corporates etc.) or beauty or home services or delivery and so on, things start becoming more complicated and it is difficult to find a script based approach that works.

 C) Evolution of On-Demand Platforms